scollinspt/website/content/authors/admin/_index.md

 email: ""
 ---

 Professor of Physical Therapy with a teaching emphasis on clinical inquiry and reasoning.
-Founded and directed the Plymouth State University DPT program but relinquished administrative duties in 2020 in order to focus on teaching and scholarship.
-Research interests are in stress physiology, particularly elucidating Selye's concept of *adaptation energy* based on an understanding of biological information, physiological stratification and Karasek's conception of ordering capacity.
+Founded and directed the Plymouth State University DPT program but relinquished administrative duties in 2020 in order to focus on scholarship (teaching and research).
+Scholarly interests merge a conceptual foundation of practice (stress and adaptation) with clinical reasoning (particularly logic, epistemology and causation).